History of banking: Goldsmiths of London

-The modern bank
+Modern bank

 In 1695, the Bank of England became one of the first banks to issue banknotes, the first being the short-lived banknotes issued by Stockholms Banco in 1661.
 Initially, these were hand-written and issued on deposit or as a loan, and promised to pay the bearer the value of the note on demand in specie.
 By 1745, standardized printed notes ranging from £20 to £1,000 were being issued.
-Fully printed notes that didn't require the name of the payee and the cashier's signature first appeared in 1855.
+Fully printed notes that did not require the name of the payee and the cashier's signature first appeared in 1855.

 In the 18th century, services offered by banks increased.
 Clearing facilities, security investments, cheques and overdraft protections were introduced.
 Cheques had been used since the 1600s in England and banks settled payments by direct courier to the issuing bank.
 Around 1770, they began meeting in a central location, and by the 1800s a dedicated space was established, known as a bankers' clearing house.
 The method used by the London clearing house involved each bank paying cash to an inspector and then being paid cash by the inspector at the end of each day.
 The first overdraft facility was set up in 1728 by the Royal Bank of Scotland.

 The number of banks increased during the Industrial Revolution and the growing international trade, especially in London.
 At the same time, new types of financial activities broadened the scope of banking.
 The merchant-banking families dealt in everything from underwriting bonds to originating foreign loans.
 These new "merchant banks" facilitated trade growth, profiting from England's emerging dominance in seaborne shipping.
 Two immigrant families, Rothschild and Baring, established merchant banking firms in London in the late 18th century and came to dominate world banking in the next century.

 A great impetus to country banking came in 1797 when, with England threatened by war, the Bank of England suspended cash payments.
 A handful of Frenchmen landed in Pembrokeshire, causing a panic.
 Shortly after this incident, Parliament authorised the Bank of England and country bankers to issue notes of low denomination.

 Chinese banking

 During the Qing dynasty, the private nationwide financial system in China was first developed by the Shanxi merchants, with the creation of so-called "draft banks".
 The first draft bank Rishengchang was created around 1823 in Pingyao.
 Some large draft banks had branches in Russia, Mongolia and Japan to facilitate international trade.
 Throughout the 19th century, the central Shanxi region became the de facto financial centre of Qing China.

 With the fall of the Qing dynasty, the financial centers gradually shifted to Shanghai, with western-style modern banks flourishing.
-Today, the financial centres in China are Hong Kong, Beijing, Shanghai and Shenzhen.